-YOUR EVERYDAY SKIN CARE ROUTINE
+SUNSCREEN CAN BE ADDED TO YOUR EVERYDAY SKIN CARE ROUTINE

 To truly act as an effective anti-ageing product, sunscreen should be part of your everyday skincare routine.
 However, it needs to be properly applied to be effective.
 Experts suggest applying approximately one teaspoon of sunscreen to the face and neck, a teaspoon to each arm, one teaspoon for the front and back of the torso, and one teaspoon for each leg.
 Your face is not the only area that shows the signs of ageing, to remember that sunscreen should be applied anywhere your skin will receive sun exposure.

 It’s also important to remember that sunscreen should be reapplied every two hours if you are spending a lot of time outdoors or especially in the water.

 As sunscreen forms a protective coating over the skin, it should be applied after all your other skincare products (but before any makeup you wish to wear).
 You should also aim to apply your sunscreen at least 15 to 20 minutes before exposure.

 UVA light is particularly damaging as it penetrates through glass and clouds, meaning that staying indoors or only heading outside on an overcast day does not necessarily protect you from sun damage.

 Experts also note that many people who say they spend their day indoors actually forget to account for incidental sun exposure – such as going for short walks, coffee runs or other brief activities that may see them going outside.
 Even small amounts of sun exposure add up, which is why it’s best to develop a routine that incorporates sunscreen each and every day.

 CHOOSE THE RIGHT ANTI-AGEING SUNSCREEN FOR YOUR SKIN